JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * Maven 3.9.6 was added as one of the standard versions of the tool available in TeamCity.
 See also the [](#Maven+Tooling+Updates) section for the information about notable changes related to Maven in version 2024.03.
 * The bundled Kotlin compiler (used in TeamCity DSL) and Dokka (the documentation engine for Kotlin) was updated to version 1.9.22.
 * The [internal HSQLDB database](supported-platforms-and-environments.md#Databases) was updated to version 2.7.2.
 Note that this database should not be used for actual production purposes.
+* The bundled dotCover tool has been updated to version 2023.3.3.